RicePerson/KTANExpert/READMEaccessible.txt

 8) The Expert tells the player to input the word `about` into the module
 9) The Player scrolls through the displays until ABOUT appears, and presses SUBMIT
 10) *Module Complete, move on to the next one.*

+# Needy Modules
+Later in KTANE, there are modules that must be attended to regularly and in a timely manner.
+These are the Needy Modules (can you guess why)
+There a 3 needy modules currently in the game.
+These are Venting Gas, Capacitor Discharge, and Knobs Both Venting Gas and Capacitor Discharge do not require any input from the Expert, and are very simple to complete:

+*Venting Gas: Follow the prompts on the screen with the express purpose of venting gas *Cap Discharge: Pump the lever to keep the power meter from reaching the top.
+If it reaches the top, the cap will explode and you will recieve a strike

+## Knobs
+Knobs is a bit more complicated.
+The knobs needy module consists of 12 leds and a knob with 4 possible positions.
+Depending on which leds are lit, and the possition of the "UP", you will move the arrow to the appropriate position.
+Unlike most of the other modules, there is no "OKAY" or "SUBMIT" button, rather, the module submits your answer at the end of its little timer.
+When you launch KTANExpert.py, two windows will open (or one and a program selector from Windows).
+One of the windows, titled "KTANExpert by Reese Ford" is the regular module expert
+The window titled "NeedyModule Sub-Expert" is the sub-expert that handles the needy modules.
+These were split up so that you can jump back and forth between regular and needy modules.
+Because knobs is the only needy module requiring input, the Sub-Expert automatically selects it.
+To use this module, enter the leds in binary form from topleft across to topright, then bottomleft across to bottomright without any seperators.
+Then the module will ask for the position of the "UP" in cardinal directions.
+If you happen to live under a rock, North is the top with East South and West going around counter-clockwise.
+Once you enter the position of "UP", the module will tell you what position to put the arrow in.
+For this, IGNORE THE UP.
+Inputting the "UP" position allows the module to compensate.
+Just pretend the up isn't even there when moving the arrow to the given position

+### Example:
+0) After doing one module, KTANE lights up the Knobs needy module with only 3 leds lit, and the "UP" on the bottom of the dial
+1) The Player enters `000010000110` into the Sub-Expert
+2) The Sub-Expert asks for the position of "UP"
+3) The Player enters `south`
+4) The Sub-Expert tells the player to `Turn the knob to the east position`
+5) The Player moves the arrow until it is facing left and continues on with whatever regular module they were working on.
+6) The Knobs module starts beeping with 3 seconds left, and then stops beeping, because the arrow was in the correct location at the end of the timer.